heyAlanDev/Freecodecamp_academy/responsive_web_design-new/Theory/css/properties.md

     clear : defines the clear property of an element;
     overflow : defines the overflow property of an element;
     float : defines the float property of an element;
+    text-indent : defines the text-indent property of an element;
 }
 ```
 ## Flexbox